prototypefund/Digital_Bargeld-docs/manpages/taler-exchange-httpd.1.rst

 Its options are as follows:

+**-a** \| **–allow-timetravel**
+   Allow clients to request /keys for arbitrary timestamps.
+   This should only be enabled for testing and development, as clients could abuse this in denial of service attacks, as it makes the /keys response generation much more expensive.

 **-C** \| **–connection-close**
    Force each HTTP connection to be closed after each request (useful in combination with **-f** to avoid having to wait for nc to time out).